apcurran/apple-mockup/README.md

 # apple-mockup
-Using background images and gradients (Odin)
+Using background images and gradients (Odin Project Curriculum)